Quasiconformal Extensions of Harmonic Univalent Mappings of the Unit Disk: Abstract

 \section{Abstract}

-In this note, we consider the sufficient coefficient condition for some harmonic mappings in the unit disk which can be extended to the whole complex plane.
-As an application of this result, we will prove that a harmonic strongly starlike mapping has a quasiconformal extension to the whole plane and will give an explicit form of its extension function.
-We also investigate the quasiconformal extension of harmonic mappings in the exterior unit disk.
+This note examines sufficient conditions for the quasiconformal extendibility of harmonic mappings defined in the unit disk.
+It is demonstrated that a harmonic strongly starlike mapping admits a quasiconformal extension to the entire plane, and an explicit formulation of its extension function is provided.
+Additionally, the quasiconformal extendibility of harmonic mappings defined in the exterior of the unit disk is explored.